GerritCodeReview/plugins_verify-status/src/main/resources/Documentation/cmd-save.md

 Report results for 'gate-horizon-pep8' job with score=+1 on the patchset with commit 14a95001c.
 Results can be updated by posting with the same job name.

-*__Notice__ two levels of quoting are required, one for the local shell, and another for the argument parser inside the Gerrit server.

 >     $ ssh -p 29418 review.example.com @PLUGIN@ save --verification
 >      "'name=gate-horizon-pep8
 >      |value=1